EGM: Efficient Visual Grounding Language Models: Related Work

 \textbf{Grounding VLMs.} Visual grounding lets VLMs predict a bounding box for a target object given a text prompt.
 This is a fundamental capability of VLMs to understand the visual world.
-Leading open-source models, such as InternVL~\cite{wang2025internvl35} and Qwen~\cite{bai2025qwen25}, perform best on the RefCOCO~\cite{kazemzadeh2014referitgame,mao2016generation} benchmark, even surpassing proprietary models such as GPT~\cite{hurst2024gpt} and Gemini~\cite{comanici2025gemini}.
+Leading open-source models, such as InternVL~\cite{wang2025internvl35} and QwenVL~\cite{bai2025qwen25}, perform best on the RefCOCO~\cite{kazemzadeh2014referitgame,mao2016generation} benchmark, even surpassing proprietary models such as GPT~\cite{hurst2024gpt} and Gemini~\cite{comanici2025gemini}.

-Beyond the standard grounding task, \emph{amodal grounding}, where the model predicts a box covering both the visible and hidden parts of the target described in the prompt, is also gaining increasing attention.
-This `amodal' ability reflects how humans perceive objects as complete, even when occluded~\cite{briscoe2011mental,kaup2024modal}, and benefits real-world tasks like autonomous driving and robotics~\cite{zhan2024amodal}.
-Although amodal completion is gaining attention in computer vision~\cite{li2016amodal,zhu2017semantic,zhan2020self,li20222d,li2023muva,li2023gin,zhan2024amodal,hsieh2023tracking,xu2024amodal,ozguroglu2024pix2gestalt,chen2025using,liu2025towards,zhu2025entityerasure,ao2025open,chi2025contact,wu2025amodal3r,li2025amodal,lu2025taco}, VLMs have not mastered this skill, even for the most advanced proprietary models.
+Beyond the standard grounding task, \emph{amodal grounding}, predicting both the visible and hidden parts of the target described in the prompt, is also gaining increasing attention.
+This `amodal' ability reflects how humans perceive objects as complete, even when occluded~\cite{briscoe2011mental,kaup2024modal}.
+Although amodal completion is gaining attention in computer vision~\cite{li2016amodal,zhu2017semantic,zhan2020self,li20222d,li2023muva,li2023gin,zhan2024amodal,xu2024amodal,chen2025using,liu2025towards,wu2025amodal3r,li2025amodal,lu2025taco}, VLMs have not mastered this skill, even for the most advanced proprietary models.
 In this paper, we are the first to study \emph{amodal grounding} in VLMs, aiming to boost their amodal grounding ability as well as the efficiency.